openwisp/openwisp-utils/README.rst

 ``Create a menu group``
 ^^^^^^^^^^^^^^^^^^^^^^^

-If you want to create a nested menu group then you can use following json format.
+If you want to create a nested menu group then you can use following syntax.
 It creates a dropdown in the menu.

 **Syntax:**